Toy Soldier HQ Inc Web Sites

 The Love Boat

-Mattel made a playset based upon the the populat 1980s TV show "The Love Boat".
+Multi Toys made a playset based upon the the populat 1980s TV show "The Love Boat".
 It came with the figures seen above, the first six are hard plastic, factory painted and represent the ship's crew.
 They were the regular cast led by Gavin Macleod as the Captain Stubing.
 The single colored figures represent the weekly guest stars who usually had some travail but eventually found love aboard the boat by the end of each weeks show.
 They have three dress styles; formal, casual & bathing suits.
 Figures are about 50mm in size.
 Characters are marked under their bases; "C 1983, Aaron Spelling Prod.
 Inc".
-All figures are marked "MTC" on their backs which we assume stands for the Mattel Toy Corporatiion.
+All figures are marked "MTC" on their backs which we assume stands for the Multi Toy Corporatiion.

 Marx Civil War Playset Blue variations